IanHawke/slides/icts-2020/script.md

 The slide shows a simple flux splitting approach which, like the HLLE method, only uses some of the characteristic information.
 This sort of finite differencing approach is used by codes like Radice's WhiskyTHC to get the current most accurate simulations.

+**About another 25-30 minutes to here**

 ### Discontinuous Galerkin

 There are two key computational problems with the higher order methods we've described to now.

 The first is waste.
 The reconstruction used in both finite difference and finite volume methods takes a limited amount of information about the solution - the cell averages, or the point values - and produces a form of the solution everywhere, usually as a piecewise polynomial.
 This form is then used to compute some terms, such as the intercell fluxes, and then all the high order information is thrown away.
 We only store the values of the solution or its cell average.

 The second problem is communication.
-To get enough information for a high-order approximation to the solution we need to look not just at the cell and its immediate neighbours, but to every further neighbouring cells.
+To get enough information for a high-order approximation to the solution we need to look not just at the cell and its immediate neighbours, but to ever further neighbouring cells.
 In general, we need to look at $k$ neighbours on either side to get $(2 k - 1)^{\text{th}}$ order accuracy.
 This is a real issue for big simulations on modern supercomputers.

 As a quick digression.
 Simulations have essentially four things that can slow them down.
 The first is how fast it does operations: the FLOP count.
 The second is how much memory it has.
 The third is how fast results can be saved to disk.
 As the fourth, when we split the calculation across multiple processes, is how fast the different bits of the simulation communicate with each other.

 On modern and near-future machines the main problem is communication speed.
 High order finite volume and finite difference schemes communicate too much information with cells too far away from themselves.
 This stops our simulations using the computational power available.

 One answer to both these issues is to use a Discontinuous Galerkin method.
-HP will cover this in his talk on vacuum, so here I'll just touch on the features important to hydrodynamics.
+HP will cover this in his talk on vacuum numerics, so here I'll just touch on the features important to hydrodynamics.

 First we have to revisit the weak form.
 In DG and other finite element methods we take the equations of motion, multiply by a *test function* $\phi$, and integrate by parts.
 This moves the spatial derivatives from the solution (which might be discontinuous) to the test function (which we can choose to be sufficiently differentiable).